-The disease occurs in about 1 out of 200,000 to 250,000 children.
-It usually strikes when a child is about 3 years old.
+The disease occurs most often in children about 3 years old.
 It rarely develops after age 8.

-A physical examination shows an abdominal mass.
+A physical examination may show an abdominal mass.
 High blood pressure may also be present.

 Other tests may be required to determine if the tumor has spread.

-If your child is diagnosed with this condition, avoid prodding or pushing on the child's belly area, and use care during bathing and handling to avoid injury to the tumor site.
+If your child is diagnosed with this condition, do not prod or push on the child's belly area.
+Use care during bathing and handling to avoid injury to the tumor site.